protocol/research-website/content/groups/cryptonetlab/_index.md

 -
 -

-Much of CryptoLab’s work is exhibited in the Filecoin Research [website](https://research.filecoin.io/) and [GitHub repo](https://github.com/filecoin-project/research/).
+Much of CryptoNetLab’s work is exhibited in the Filecoin Research [website](https://research.filecoin.io/) and [GitHub repo](https://github.com/filecoin-project/research/).